mongodb/docs/source/reference/operators.rst

    - If the field specified in the :operator:`$push` statement (e.g. "``{ $push: { field: value1 } }``") does not exist in the
-     matched document, the operation adds a new field with the specified value (e.g. ``value1``) to the matched document.
+     matched document, the operation adds a new array with the specified field and value (e.g. ``value1``) to the matched document.

-TODO It adds a new array with the field in it.

-   - The operation will fail if the field specified in the :operator:`$push` statement is not an array.
+   - The operation will fail if the field specified in the :operator:`$push` statement is *not* an array. :operator:`$push` does not fail when pushing a value to a non-existant field.

-TODO Unless it's missing in which case it will not fail.

    - If ``value1`` is an array itself, :operator:`$push` appends the whole array as an element in the identified array.
 To add multiple items to an